 - Commissioning additional evaluation by consultants such as Words of Colour, who researched in depth the impressions writers of colour held of Arvon and its programmes

-This year we have been moved by the Black Lives Matter movement, and by the searching conversations and institutional self-reflections it has provoked in this country and around the world, to more deeply interrogate our own actions and responsibilities.
-This renewed focus on the enduring impact of racism, on challenging the structural conditions that sustain it, and on centring the voices and experiences of Black people, has prompted us to ask if we, individually and collectively, are doing enough, and how we can deepen our commitment to tackling racism in our sector.
+Events of the last few years, and the searching conversations and institutional self-reflections they have provoked in this country and around the world, have moved us to more deeply interrogate our own actions and responsibilities.
+A more intensive focus on the enduring impact of racism, on challenging the structural conditions that sustain it, and on centring the voices and experiences of Black people in particular, has prompted us to ask if we, individually and collectively, are doing enough, and how we can deepen our commitment to tackling racism in our sector.

-It is crucially important that the arts sector in general, and the publishing/literature sector in particular, acknowledge the barriers Black people face in gaining access to opportunities in our field (as participants, practitioners and administrators).
-These barriers are inseparable from a system that devalues Black lives by, not least, persistently silencing and delegitimising Black voices, Black stories and Black experience.
-We know that the UK publishing sector continues to struggle to offer Black writers and Black professionals equality of opportunity or appropriate recognition; as a writer development charity we are part of that ecosystem and we share a responsibility for working to ensure marginalised voices are given the support they need.
+It is crucially important that the arts sector acknowledges, and continues to acknowledge, the barriers Black people and other persons of colour face in gaining access to opportunities in our field (as participants, practitioners and administrators).
+These barriers are inseparable from a system that devalues the lives of persons of colour, and of Black people in particular, by, not least, persistently silencing and delegitimising their voices, stories and experience.
+We know that the UK publishing sector continues to struggle to offer writers of colour and profesional persons of colour equality of opportunity or appropriate recognition; as a writer development charity we are part of that ecosystem and we share a responsibility for working to ensure marginalised writers are given the support they need.

-We pay tribute to the talent, skill, professionalism and tenacity of all the Black writers, who in spite of these barriers have achieved success in their art and elevated the practice of writing in this country, particularly those among our outstanding network of tutors.
-Black writers are artistically essential to Arvon’s programme; it could not exist without them and it would not be where it is now without them.
-They are central to all aspects of our work, not least our most challenging and sensitive partnership courses with young people or vulnerable groups, which we see as the core of our mission.
+We pay tribute to the talent, skill, professionalism and tenacity of all writers of colour who in spite of these barriers have achieved success in their art and elevated the practice of writing in this country, particularly those among our outstanding network of tutors.
+Writers of colour are artistically essential to Arvon’s programme; it could not exist without them and it would not be where it is now without them.
+They are central to all aspects of our work, not least our most challenging and sensitive partnership courses with young people and vulnerable groups, which we see as the core of our mission.

-The work of advancing diversity and inclusion in the arts did not begin this year and will not be over once the year is out.
-The movement to affirm that Black lives matter is not a ‘moment’.
-It is a long-term struggle against the racism and prejudice that exist in every corner of our society.
+The work of advancing diversity and inclusion in the arts is a long-term struggle against the racism and prejudice that exist in every corner of our society.
 Our response is inevitably imperfect, and the work of refining and improving that response will never be complete.
 But we are in this for the long term, and we hope to take the urgency and the reflective spirit of these times as an impetus to push ourselves further and accelerate processes of internal change that may previously have been in danger of stalling.

-The points below outline the steps we have taken or that we will begin in the coming months:
+The points below outline the steps we have taken:

 - Governance and staffing: We have appointed a new Equalities Lead from our Board of Trustees and resolved to ensure issues of diversity and inclusion remain regularly on the Board’s agenda.
 We are working with our HR consultants to find proactive ways to diversify our workforce.

-- Changing our policy: We are rewriting and updating our Equality and Diversity Policy to be more specific, more comprehensive and more practically useful to our staff.
-Once revised, we will make this publicly available along with our other organisational policies.
+- Changing our policy: We have rewritten and updated our Equality, Diversity and Inclusion policy to be more specific, more comprehensive and more practically useful to our staff.

-- Offering new bursaries: A number of supporters have committed to sponsoring course places for Black writers and other writers of colour, and we will continue to seek and/or ringfence funding aimed at engaging a Black audience.
+- Offering new bursaries: A number of supporters have committed to sponsoring course places for Black writers and other writers of colour, as well as for disabled writers and working class writers, and we will continue to seek and/or ringfence funding aimed at engaging all these groups.

-- More diverse programming: We will continue to seek out talented Black writers and other writers of colour, trans writers and writers from the most diverse possible range of backgrounds, and explore how barriers either in our procedures or in publishing and the media may distort or obstruct our view of the talent we should be engaging.
+- More diverse programming: We will continue to seek out talented Black writers and other writers of colour, LGBTQ+ writers and writers from the most diverse possible range of backgrounds, and explore how barriers either in our procedures or in publishing and the media may distort or obstruct pathways to achieving this.

-- Deepening our learning: We have booked training for more of our staff team in how to recognise unconscious bias, and how to build inclusive programmes and embed antiracism in our organisation.
-The Equality and Diversity Working Group will continue sharing insights from our reading and research with the wider team, helping each of us to deepen our understanding of issues related to racism and inclusion.
+- Deepening our learning: We have engaged in training more of our staff in how to recognise unconscious bias, and how to build inclusive programmes and embed antiracism in our organisation.
+The Equality, Diversity and Inclusion Working Group will continue sharing insights from our reading and research with the wider team, helping each of us to deepen our understanding of issues related to racism and inclusion.

 - Partnerships and collaboration: We will develop or renew partnerships with writer development agencies, community organisations, publishers and partners across the arts and beyond – in particular organisations supporting Black writers and other writers of colour – to see how by supporting them or by combining our efforts, we can reach new audiences and help marginalised voices find the support they need to succeed and grow.

-Finally, and perhaps most importantly, we want to make clear that if there’s something you didn’t want to mention during your course or include in an evaluation form or a tutor report, or you have thoughts on how we can improve, where we may have gone wrong, or how we’ve not lived up to our own values, we want to hear from you and we will do our best to address your concerns, whether you’ve taken part in our programme or not.
+Finally, and perhaps most importantly, we want to make clear that if there’s something you’d like to tell us about but didn’t want to mention during your course or include in an evaluation form or a tutor report, or you have thoughts on how we can improve, where we may have gone wrong, or how we’ve not lived up to our own values, we want to hear from you and we will do our best to address your concerns, whether you’ve taken part in our programme or not.
 We don’t want to ask people to do our work for us, but our doors and our minds are open to any criticism or feedback that can help us improve and be a better and more inclusive champion for writers.
 You can contact the following people in confidence:

-To Black writers we say: Arvon, the home of creative writing, is a home for your writing, and for you.
+To Black people and other people of colour, Disabled people, LGBTQ+ people; people from working class backgrounds or people who live on low incomes we say: Arvon, the home of creative writing, is a home for your writing, and for you.
 Our writing houses – Freehouses of the Imagination – belong to you as writers, and in each one you will find allyship and solidarity and be heard.